aws-samples/eks-workshop-v2/website/docs/security/guardduty/runtime-monitoring/crypto-runtime.md

 Take a closer look to the details of this finding, which because they are related to the GuardDuty runtime monitoring show specific information regarding the runtime, context, and processes.

-The second and thrid one are related to `CryptoCurrency:Runtime/BitcoinTool.B!DNS` findings.
+The second and third ones are related to `CryptoCurrency:Runtime/BitcoinTool.B!DNS` findings.
 Notice again that the finding details brings different information, this time showing the `DNS_REQUEST` action, and the **Threat intelligence Evidences**.

 ![](assets/crypto-runtime.png)